 Nutrition and Physical Fitness Bureau

-The purpose of the Child, Adolescent and School Health Bureau is to improve the health and well-being of all District school-age children and adolescents.
+The purpose of the Family Health Bureau is to improve the health and well-being of all District school-age children and adolescents.
 Primarily the group will seek to enhance access to preventive, dental, primary and specialty care services for all pre-school, school-age children, and contribute to the development of a coordinated, culturally competent, family-centered health care delivery system for this population.

 - Health and Sexuality Education